emnify/product-docs/docs/quickstart/register-sims.md

 When you register a new SIM or [SIM batch](/glossary#sim-batch), you can automatically activate the SIM and create connected devices using the default configuration.

 :::info
-If you ordered the [free Evaluation SIM package](/quickstart), you must register each of the three SIMs separately.
+If you ordered the [free Trial SIMs](/quickstart), you must register each SIM separately.
 :::

 ## Locate the BIC